Colonial curricula: empire and education at SOAS and beyond

 Method of assessment

-- Poster/Blog/Podcast explaining a key theme of the module in a way that is accessible to non-academic audiences (3,000 words) (80%)
+- Make a poster, write a blog or make a podcast to explain a key theme of the course in a way that is accessible to non-academic audiences up to 2,500 words (70%)